devAlphaSystem/Alpha-System-Skopos-SDK/README.md

 - Visitors are anonymized via SHA-256 of `siteId + ip + user-agent`.
 - Sessions expire after `sessionTimeoutMs` of inactivity.
 A cached session will renew as long as the SDK can still write to PocketBase.
 - Engagement is tracked when either multiple events exist or a `duration` custom field exceeds 10 seconds.
 This drives the engagement rate surfaced in the dashboard.
-- If `discardShortSessions` is true, sub-second sessions are removed automatically by both the SDK cache and scheduled cleanup jobs.

 ### Error Tracking
 `trackApiEvent` accepts a `type: "jsError"` payload.
 The SDK hashes `errorMessage + stack trace` so repeated crashes are merged.
 Batched errors persist to the `js_errors` collection during `_flushJsErrors()`.